 Part 3.: AI APPLICATIONS

-Talk about cutting edge applications like text recognition, object classification, face recognition, translation, self driving cars.
+Benjamin: Think about cutting edge applications like text recognition, object classification, face recognition, translation, self driving cars.
 What we find with many of these technologies is that it’s easy to get to maybe 90%, 95% percent accuracy, but oftentimes the last 5% is very, very difficult.
-For example, in the case of text recognition, a lot of it is the context; the culture or the history or the current events that the text is based off .
+For example, in the case of text recognition, a lot of it is the context; the culture or the history or the current events that the text is based off.
 And when it comes to self driving cars, a lot of is based off what predicted human behavior.
 The other drivers or people on the road and local roads.
 And so a lot of these things are still not there yet, but you can see that these applications are coming out.
 Other popular topics that have been attacked by neural networks recently have been looking at biological, chemical or physical simulations, or biological, chemical or physical data.

 So Pratik mentioned mammograms and cancer.
 Even when you’re not detecting cancer, you want to just tell whether a cell is dividing like undergoing mitosis versus those that are not undergoing mitosis.
 My first internship back when I was Pratik’s age, I was counting cells using a clicker machine.
 It was really painful.
 Eventually we tried to use a program that would find color barriers and use flood fill to detect barriers.
-This was very hard and nowadays that kind of algorithm is very easy.
+This was very tedious but nowadays that kind of algorithm is very easy.

 Pratik: Also, in the science field as well, I was reading this paper that deep learning can be used for optimization with the GANs (Generative Adversarial Networks) stuff that’s coming out; like the generative networks.
-You can actually make the most optimal thing; like you can use that in engineering.
+You can actually make the most optimal solution; like you can use that in engineering.
 You can also use that to make the most optimal drug.
 So using deep learning is also coming up in the optimization field as well.

 And at the time I was like, ‘That’s impossible!
 I’m a programmer; I know that’s impossible.’
 And now you know what?
 They can do it.
 But the caveat is it might not be the right license plate number because the computer is trying to just guess and fill in the blanks.
 So what computers can do now is they can fill in the blanks and make things that can trick a human.
 But it may not be correct, right?
 Like if, you blocked out her nose and she used to have a dimple or a freckle, it might not be there in the reconstructed image.
 And so a lot of these algorithms are very powerful because they can do things that are indistinguishable to human labelers.